 - You can find some prepared QGIS-projects that are used to create screenshots in the ./qgis-projects folder of this repository.
 This makes it easier to reproduce screenshots for the next version of QGIS.
-These projects use the QGIS Sample Data (aka Alaska Dataset), which should be placed in the same folder as the QGIS-Documentation Repository. - Reduce the window to the minimal space needed to show the feature (taking the whole screen for a small modal window > overkill) - The less clutter, the better (no need to activate all the toolbars) - Don't resize them in an image editor; the size will be set into the .rst files if necessary (downscaling the dimensions without properly upping the resolution > ugly) - Cut the background - Make the top corners transparent if the background is not white - Set print size resolution to 135 dpi (e.g. in Gimp set the print resolution Image ► Print size and save).
-This way, images will be at original size in html and at a good print resolution in the PDF.
-You can also use ImageMagick convert command to do a batch of images:

-convert -units PixelsPerInch input.png -density 135 output.png
+These projects use the QGIS Sample Data (aka Alaska Dataset), which should be unzipped and placed in the same folder as the QGIS-Documentation Repository. - Reduce the window to the minimal space needed to show the feature (taking the whole screen for a small modal window > overkill) - The less clutter, the better (no need to activate all the toolbars) - Don't resize them in an image editor; the size will be set into the .rst files if necessary (downscaling the dimensions without properly upping the resolution > ugly) - · Cut the background convert -units PixelsPerInch input.png -density 135 output.png